-As you may be aware, the church building has been closed due to Health and Safety concerns.
+As you may be aware, the church building has been closed due to Health and Safety concerns (the balconies have rotted away from the walls and could collapse at any moment).
 Thank you to all who have expressed their support during this difficult time.

 Visitors passing through Acharacle or visiting Kilchoan have been heard to ask, 'What do people do all day?'
 There is so much going on!
 Scenery to look at and clamber over, rivers to kayak down, fishing on lochs, rivers and the sea.
 Welcoming accommodation and fabulous food.
 Why not come and sample time in a beautiful remote and rural location?